gfunk723/MonoHiggsToGG/README.md

 ## Step 4) Run in local the diphoton analyzer (from python directory):
 - Write by hand one microAOD file that can be taken from the json file
-- Fix by hand xsec and sumDataSet that can be found from the json file corresponding
+- Fix by hand xsec and sumDataSet that can be found from the corresponding json file
+- For data, specify the `JSONfile` as mentioned earlier
 - Specify the bool isMC = true or false
-- Optional: put in PU reweighting file
+- Optional: put in PU reweighting file (`puWFileName`)
 - called by `cmsRun diPhoAna.py`

 ## Step 5) Run in batch the diphoton analyzer (from script directory):